mfocko/kb/blog/aoc-2022/01-week-1.md

 ```

 And later on I have noticed, it's hard to tell the difference between the days,
-so I further renamed to `mod` to reflect the days.
+so I further renamed the `mod` from generic `tests` to reflect the days.

-Also first thing I've done after finishing the first day puzzle, I have installed
+Also after finishing the first day puzzle, I have installed an [`sccache`] to
-an [`sccache`] to cache the builds, so that the build time is lower, cause it was
+cache the builds, so that the build time is lower, cause it was kinda unbearable.
-kinda unbearable.

 ### Solution